Payments

 Custom payment methods

-If you want, you can create enable and create a custom payment method.
+If you want, you can enable and then create a custom payment method.
+This is a great way to keep track of payment methods that are specific to your business.

 Invoice actions